 Your email outreach must have a clear objective from the beginning it must be set before your even write your email template, what do you want your lead to do?
 One of the most common objective is for them to get in touch with you and the best for that would be to suggest a call.
 This will help you take away the risk of an email conversation loop and most importantly your prospect will save time by getting all the info he/she needs in a quick chat.

-To avoid going back and forth with them trying to find the best time to catch up, use a booking system such as Calendly.
+To avoid going back and forth with them trying to find the best time to catch up, use a booking system such as Calendly or our very own Gmelius Meeting Scheduler.
 You first decide the type of meetings you want to have, I use it for 10 minutes calls, you input your availabilities, for example from 9 to 11 at the beginning of each day.
-You can also limit your availabilities to a certain amount of meetings per day and prevent back to back calls.
-You just need to set up Calendly to limit bookings at 3 per day and to prevent meetings being made 5 min before and after an accepted booking.
+You can also limit your availabilities like adding a buffer of 15 min to prevent back to back calls.
+Then, you can simply insert meeting invites right inside your emails when composing in Gmail, and send meeting invites on the go with the Gmelius mobile app for iOS and Android.